table of contents

 - --aliases ALIASES

-- Alias mapping file (JSON) for renaming fields.
+- Alias mapping as inline JSON or a JSON file path for renaming fields.
 Format: {'<schema_field>': '<python_name>'} - the schema field name becomes the Pydantic alias.
 Supports hierarchical formats: Flat: {'id': 'id_'} applies to all occurrences.
 Scoped: {'User.name': 'user_name'} applies to specific class.
 Priority: scoped > flat.
 Multiple aliases (Pydantic v2 only): {'field': ['alt1', 'alt2']} uses AliasChoices for validation.
 Example: {'User.name': 'user_name', 'id': 'id_'} generates `id_: ... = Field(alias='id')`.

 - --custom-file-header CUSTOM_FILE_HEADER